Report on a small worked stone assemblage from Dorset

 Discussion

-In relation to their national significance, Roman milling stones were usually extracted from local quarries.
+Given their national significance, Roman milling stones were usually quarried locally.
 For example, the use of local Carboniferous Millstone Grit associates with milling activities in Derbyshire and Norfolk (Moore 1983, 291).
 Other evidence suggests the exploitation of Millstone Grit from the Pennines, Devonian Quartz Conglomerates from the Forest of Dean, Hertfordshire Puddingstone and finally, Greensand from the Hythe beds of Sussex (Peacock 1980, 43-4).
-It is generally argued that in Roman Britain small hand-mills, such as the ones recovered from Bethlehem Farm, were usually supplied by local production centres and their distribution ranged between a few tens and several hundreds of kilometres (Peacock 1980, 44).
+It is generally argued that in Roman Britain small hand-mills, such as those recovered from Bethlehem Farm, were supplied by local production centres and their distribution ranged from a few tens to several hundred kilometres (Peacock 1980, 44).

 Although local millstones were popular in the area, the importation of foreign millstones was not unknown during the Roman period.
-The majority of imported millstones in Britain, particularly between the 1st and 2nd century AD, were believed to originate from Mayen, Niedermendig, or the Eifel Hills of Germany.
+The majority of imported millstones in Britain, particularly between the 1st and 2nd centuries AD, were believed to have originated in Mayen, Niedermendig, or the Eifel Hills of Germany.
 Such imported millstones are mostly found in East Anglia, the Thames Valley and further North, and are often associated with the presence of the Roman armies (Peacock 1980, 49-50).
-Based on our current knowledge, the production of Roman millstones in the vicinity of Bethlehem Farm was solely depended on local resources.
+Based on our current knowledge, the production of Roman millstones in the vicinity of Bethlehem Farm was dependent solely on local resources.

 Bibliography